Checkmark

 To impose a two-year moratorium on granting permits for new landfills in Michigan.
 By 2005 the Department of Environmental Quality would have to recommend a regional system of solid waste planning and disposal facility siting, and methods for securing reasonable and necessary regional and statewide disposal capacity.
 The bill is part of a legislative package comprised of Senate Bills 57, 98, 497, 498, 499, 502, 505, 506, 557, 715, and Senate Resolutions 4 and 12.

-Referred to the House Land Use and Environment Committee on October 14, 2003
+Referred to the Committee on Land Use and Environment

 With the recommendation that the substitute (H-2) be adopted and that the bill then pass.